Nerys Jefford: Early life

 She was born in Swansea, Wales and educated at Olchfa School, and graduated from Lady Margaret Hall, Oxford in 1984, followed by an LLM from the University of Virginia in 1985, where she was a Fulbright Scholar.

 Career

 Jefford was called to the Bar at Gray's Inn in 1986, became a QC in 2008, and was appointed as a Recorder in 2007.
 In addition to practice, Jefford contributed to Keating on Construction Contracts from the fifth edition in 1991 to the eighth edition in 2006.

 High Court appointment

 On 3 October 2016, she was appointed as a High Court judge, assigned to the Queen's Bench Division.

-She is currently the Presiding Judge for Wales and sits on the Technology and Construction Court.
+She is the Presiding Judge for Wales and sits on the Technology and Construction Court.

-In July 2021, Jefford made legal history as part of the first all-female Court of Appeal panel in Wales, sitting alongside Lady Justice Nicola Davies and Mrs Justice Steyn.
+In July 2021, Jefford was part of the first all-female Court of Appeal panel in Wales, sitting alongside Lady Justice Nicola Davies and Mrs Justice Steyn.

 Honours

 In 2016, Jefford was made a Dame Commander of the Order of the British Empire (DBE).

+In 2023 Jefford was awarded an honorary doctorate by Leeds Beckett University.